This summer, let’s help keep our canals flowing by being careful not to waste water whilst boating.

 Competing demands for water or a lack of water have dogged the canals from the very beginning of the canal age.

 “Most canals are distressed for want of water, because either they are above the springs, or they are not permitted to derive a supply from mill streams.”
 Wrote an early canal commentator.*

-The long-range forecast for the next couple of months looks dry so if we want to be boating all summer long, as ever we’d better look after the water.
+The long-range forecast looks dry, so if we want to be boating all summer long we’d better look after the water.
 With more boats on the network than during the height of the industrial revolution, all boaters need to work together to save water.
-If you’ve been on the Leeds & Liverpool Canal recently you will be aware of the THRIFT code which sets out some simple steps that boaters should follow for everyone’s benefit.
+If you’ve been on the Leeds & Liverpool Canal recently you'll be aware of the THRIFT code which sets out some simple steps that boaters should follow for everyone’s benefit.

 'Most canals are distressed for want of water, because either they are above the springs, or they are not permitted to derive a supply from mill streams.'

 William Smith; On the Utility, Structure and Management of Canals; by Joseph Townsend: published in "The Universal Magazine of Knowledge and Pleasure, Vol. XX, July-Dec 1813" and referenced from this wonderful canal history website if you fancy a more indepth read.

 Find out what the Canal & River Trust's boating team have been up to.See more blogs from this author